andy-1au/Youtube-Data-Downloader/README.md

 ## Must Dos Before Running
 ### download ffmpeg from internet, add it to your path, restart vscode terminal
 ### pip install ffmpeg-python instead of ffmpeg

+## next steps
+Create a GUI for the program
+Finish the CSV Layout for metadata